 - To give individual learners the ability to breakaway for difficult situations

-- Organisations following the current RRN Standards
+- CQC Registered organisations following the current RRN Standards

 - Organisations that support individuals who challenge services